OmerFI/PyFlappy/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)]()

 This game was made by using Python.
 In this game, there is a main menu, info (help) screen, level menu, and game.
 There are 5 levels in the game.
 When you pass a level, you automatically move on to another level.
 There are 2 language supports.
-English and Turkish.
+These are English and Turkish.

 # Gallery
 ![Main_Menu](https://user-images.githubusercontent.com/54645034/113009570-bdbc2e80-9180-11eb-9de1-de1d00cc84f2.png)